MagnusPetersen/LOca-Implementation/README.md

 # Technical Insights

 If you are working with high dimensional data it is advisable to use residual connections in the encoder and decoder, especially in the encoder as each dimension represents a local minimum that represents potential for incomplete training.
 This happens because during training the model can output clouds that produce partially diagonalized covariance matrices creating a fully diagonal covariance matrix requires a significant change in model output.
-Residual connections solved this problem for me.
+Residual connections alleviated the problem, but it still persists partially.
+Another major importance for good convergence is proper weight initializations.
+A higher gain value for the Xavier initialization can often lead to plateauing at a loss of 1.
+If the loss plateaus at around one after a few dozen epochs, reinitialize the weights and start again.
+To fully finetune this example at a lower learning rate takes over 500 epochs.

 The model worked surprisingly well even for very hard transformations especially rotations appeared to be very easy to undo.